CARE Model - Greenwich Leadership Framework

 Our management and leadership are decisive factors for the success of the Çï¿ûÊÓƵ (UoG).
 This is why we want to develop our managers and leaders, as well as identifying and preparing the next generation of leaders for their roles.

-How can I use the CARE model and Leadership guide?
+How can I use the CARE Model and Leadership Development Framework Guide?

 Recruitment and selection: